 What irritated me most, above everything else, during this most recent round was the complete lack of course official’s to help speed things along.
 All three groups I encountered were playing tee’s they had zero business playing, and I didn’t see a single marshal for the entire 18 holes.

 Which, in my opinion, was a complete failure on behalf of the course.
 To not maintain some level of decency for the players who know and understand how to get around a golf course is irresponsible and sad.

 Equally upsetting was that it happened at a course I frequent and enjoy playing!

-Along with the other whys, I mentioned earlier the main reason I’ve kept my trap shut on the decline of the game is mainly that I don’t have a solution I think will open the eyes to the golfing public and make it all peachy.
+Along with the other whys, I mentioned earlier, the main reason I’ve kept my trap shut on the decline of the game is that I don’t have a clear solution I think will open the eyes to the golfing public and make it all peachy.

 It’s evident that someone needs to educate these players and let them know they’re not only making the game less enjoyable for themselves, but it’s ruining the experience for so many others as well.

 It’s taken me a while understand how playing from the wrong tee is hurting the game.